Explore UAB

 Diet Preparation:

-The LAN subcore maintains a kitchen facility and equipment for measuring, mixing, and extruding fresh diets with appropriately-sourced ingredients.
-Diets can include bioactive food components and can be natural or irradiated, depending on the application.
+The LAN maintains a kitchen facility and equipment for measuring, mixing and extruding fresh diets with appropriately-sourced ingredients.
+Diets can include bioactive food components and can be as purchased or autoclaved, depending on the application.
 Typical diets are produced in 1-3 kg minimums; however, larger or smaller quantities can be requested.
-Specialty ingredients, bioactive food components, nutraceuticals, or pharmacological agents are priced according to the market.
+Specialty ingredients, bioactive food components, nutraceuticals, or pharmacological agents are priced according to market, or can be provided by the investigator.

 Nutrient Analysis:

-Ingredient composition and nutritional information can be obtained on any diet or dietary ingredient.
-Diets can be analyzed for proximate composition as well as vitamin or mineral composition.
+Ingredient composition and nutritional information can be provided on any diet or dietary ingredient, the cost depending on the compounds to be tested.
+Diets can be analyzed for proximate composition (macronutrient content) as well as vitamin or mineral composition.
 Specialty ingredients can be quantitatively assayed by request.

 Sea UrchinSea Urchin